tapia81/AniQuiz/README.md

 ### Roles:

 * Hydeia contributed to this group project as the lead designer.
-She created the wireframes on desktop, mobile and tablet as well as the sitemap.
+She created the low-fidelity wireframes on desktop, mobile and tablet as well as the sitemap.
 She also programmed the homepage and a portion of the logic for the actual game pages.
 * Anthony contributed to this project as the lead coder.
 He worked on the logic and development of the anime and manga related game page.

 ## Wireframe on Desktop 🖥️